Qrbaker/pivotalTrackerStoryNumberMaskForFirefox/README.md

-# pivotalTrackerStoryNumberMaskForChrome
+# pivotalTrackerStoryNumberMaskForFirefox

-This google chrome plugin helps to display last 4 digits of story number in story name field in collapse field.
+This firefox plugin helps to display last 4 digits of story number in story name field in collapse field.
 This provides a display mask to Users and do not dirty existing data's.
 By default, Pivotal Tracker do not display story number in story name field in collapse mode.

 Example: